kelvinampofo/utils/README.md

 # utils

-CLI utils for everyday computer things.
+A collection of personal command-line tools.

-- `logbook` — Manage a simple markdown journal per project
+- `logbook` — manage a simple markdown journal per project
-- `ogx` — Check OpenGraph tags for a URL
+- `ogx` — inspect OpenGraph tags for a given URL

 ## Installation